-RIDING CLINIC - LEVEL 2 Saturday, December 8 / Sunday, January 13 / Sunday, February 10 This clinic is designed for those who have been riding for some time, but want to improve their skills.
+RIDING CLINIC - LEVEL 2 This clinic is designed for those who have been riding for some time, but want to improve their skills.
 This clinic will touch on a few aspects of the beginner’s clinic but will have a greater focus on more advanced riding techniques.
 We will include course exercises to explain and demonstrate different riding techniques and skills, including counter steering, throttle and brake control, foot placement, powder turns, side hilling, climbing, turning out, and more. $300 for 2 people and $100 for each additional person (up to 4 people) - MACHINE NOT INCLUDED

 The course is expected to: · Provide a basic understanding of avalanches · Describe a framework for decision making and risk management in avalanche terrain · Focus on identifying the right questions, rather than on providing “answers” · Give lessons and exercises that are practically oriented, useful, and applicable in the field